VegasHC/Vegashealthcare.com/content/collections/pages/vhc-event-sponsorship.md

                 content:
                   -
                     type: text
-                    text: 'You or a guest of your company/organization will have 2 minutes during the live event to get up on the microphone and tell our attendees a little more about your company.'
+                    text: 'You or a member of your company/organization will have 2 minutes during the live event to speak to all attendees a little more about your company.'
           -
             type: listItem
             content: